felipetorresvanegas/felipetorresvanegas.github.io/index.md

     btn_class: "btn--primary"
 ---

-Broadly, I am interested in understanding the ecological and evolutionary mechanisms that generate and maintain biodiversity.
+I am interested in understanding the ecological and evolutionary mechanisms that generate and maintain biodiversity.
 My research capitalizes on plant-pollinator interactions to evaluate the interplay of ecology and evolution through the process of pollination.
 I address questions that integrate pollination ecology, plant mating systems, and conservation biology.
 I combine landscape-scale observational field surveys, a variety of techniques of molecular biology, and a breadth of methods in statistical analysis.
 <br>
 <br>
 Currently, I am a postdoctoral researcher in the Department of Biology at Lund University.
 I am part of the [Speciation, Adaptation and Coevolution Research Group][2] and work most closely with [Øystein Opedal][1].